 Bauhan Publishing is an independent Publisher in Peterborough, New Hampshire.
 We focus on New England regional books in the areas of history, art, nature studies, and poetry, as well as venturing into thoughtful books that explore sustainability of both the earth and the spirit.

-We host the May Sarton New Hampshire Poetry Prize annually which accepts previously unpublished poetry manuscripts from poets around the world and on any subject matter.
-The winner receives a cash prize and publication of their book.
+We host the May Sarton New Hampshire Poetry Prize annually which accepts previously unpublished poetry manuscripts from poets around the world and on any subject matter, as well as the Monadnock Essay Collection Prize for book-length collections of nonfiction essays.
+The winners receive a cash prize and publication of their book.

 Deadline: June 30th!